NyteshadeXT/PF2e-Vault/6) NPCs/Restwell Keep/Ardia Ironleaf.md

 TBD

 ### Plot Hooks
-The PCs meet Ardia when she starts looking for adventures to find her missing father, Tarthias Ironleaf, as part of the hook for [[1E - The Tainted Spiral (D173) C]] adventure.
+The PCs meet Ardia when she starts looking for adventures to find her missing father, Tarthias Ironleaf, as part of the hook for [[1E - The Tainted Spiral (D173)]] adventure.
 She was also found captive at the Crossroads after her trading caravan was ambushed by Hobgoblins and rescued by the players.

 ### Hidden Details
 TBD